Logo

 Time in the market beats timing the market

 The best strategy for most of us is to invest regularly and passively in a diversified equity index.
-Since we can't invest in the index directly, it's done through low-fee funds from providers like Vanguard, BlackRock, State Street, Invesco, and Amundi.
+Since we can't invest in the index directly, it's done through low-fee funds from providers like Vanguard, BlackRock (iShares), State Street, Invesco, and Amundi.
+The big names are split between MSCI and FTSE as their underlying index, so your fund may track either one.

 The main index options for global passive investors: